-The Responsible Fisheries Management (RFM) Program's Data Deficient Framework (DDF) is an addendum to Version 1.3 of the RFM Scoring Guidance and has been designed for use by Assessment Teams in case of data deficient fisheries in Alaska that have been scoped out as such.
-The DDF entails the assessment of three key clauses of the RFM Standard using a modified but equivalent framework through the use of a risk assessment tool, the Productivity Susceptibility Analysis (PSA) as modified by Patrick et al. (2009) and previously used to demonstrate the utility of the vulnerability evaluation, on 166 U.S. fish stocks (within 6 fisheries) that had varying degrees of productivity, susceptibility, and data quality.
+The Responsible Fisheries Management (RFM) Program's Data Deficient Framework (DDF) is an addendum to Version 2.0 of the RFM Scoring Guidance and has been designed for use by Assessment Teams in case of data deficient fisheries in Alaska that have been identified as such.
+The DDF entails the assessment of three key clauses of the RFM Standard using a modified but equivalent framework through the use of a risk assessment tool, the Productivity Susceptibility Analysis as modified by Patrick et al. (2009) and previously used to demonstrate the utility of the vulnerability evaluation, on 166 U.S. fish stocks (within 6 fisheries) that had varying degrees of productivity, susceptibility, and data quality.
 The PSA evaluates an array of productivity and susceptibility attributes for a stock, from which index scores for productivity and susceptibility are computed and graphically displayed.
 The resulting vulnerability (to overfishing) score (1 = low and 3 = high, see Figure 1 for graphical representation) is used as a proxy score for the three selected (key) clauses (Figure 2) set to undergo a modified DDF assessment.

-All other clauses in Version 1.3 of the Standard are scored using the default system and information derived from the DDF can be used, if appropriate and as required, for various clauses in the RFM Standard.
+All other clauses in Version 2.0 of the Standard are scored using the default system (i.e. all but 3) and information derived from the DDF can be used, if appropriate and as required.